-This is the moment.
-Young people have always been - and are today - at the forefront of social movements that have transformed societies around the world.
+Change happens when preparation meets opportunity.
+Young people have always been, and are today, at the forefront of social movements that have transformed societies around the world.
 Facing History and Ourselves gives young people, through our work with educators and in schools, the tools they need to be agents for change.

 When & Where